cmauec/static-web-appengine/README.md

   In the folder where the app.yaml file is located run ```dev_appserver.py app.yaml```

+* Add the html, css, javascript, etc files in the www folder

 * Upload application to App Engine

   ```gcloud app deploy --version [YOUR_VERSION_ID] --project [YOUR_PROJECT_ID]```